kpr0vence/native-expo-practice/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+## Build App for Offline QR Code Use
+`eas update` then hit enter for defaults!

 To learn more about developing your project with Expo, look at the following resources: